Cheyne–Stokes respiration

 Cheyne–Stokes respiration is an abnormal pattern of breathing characterized by progressively deeper, and sometimes faster, breathing followed by a gradual decrease that results in a temporary stop in breathing called an apnea.
 The pattern repeats, with each cycle usually taking 30 seconds to 2 minutes.
 It is an oscillation of ventilation between apnea and hyperpnea with a crescendo-diminuendo pattern, and is associated with changing serum partial pressures of oxygen and carbon dioxide.

 Cheyne–Stokes respiration and periodic breathing are the two regions on a spectrum of severity of oscillatory tidal volume.
 The distinction lies in what is observed at the trough of ventilation: Cheyne–Stokes respiration involves apnea (since apnea is a prominent feature in their original description) while periodic breathing involves hypopnea (abnormally small but not absent breaths).

 These phenomena can occur during wakefulness or during sleep, where they are called the central sleep apnea syndrome (CSAS).

-It may be caused by damage to respiratory centers, or by physiological abnormalities in congestive heart failure, and is also seen in newborns with immature respiratory systems and in visitors new to high altitudes.
-One example is the breathing pattern in Joubert syndrome and related disorders.
+It may be caused by damage to respiratory centers, or by physiological abnormalities in congestive heart failure.
+It is also seen in newborns with immature respiratory systems, in visitors new to high altitudes, and in severely ill patients approaching end-of-life.

 Pathophysiology

-Causes may include heart failure, kidney failure, narcotic poisoning, and raised intracranial pressure.
+Causes may include heart failure, kidney failure, narcotic poisoning, intracranial pressure, and hypoperfusion of the brain (particularly of the respiratory center).
 The pathophysiology of Cheyne–Stokes breathing can be summarized as apnea leading to increased CO2 which causes excessive compensatory hyperventilation, in turn causing decreased CO2 which causes apnea, restarting the cycle.

 In heart failure, the mechanism of the oscillation is unstable feedback in the respiratory control system.
 In normal respiratory control, negative feedback allows a steady level of alveolar gas concentrations to be maintained, and therefore stable tissue levels of oxygen and carbon dioxide (CO2).
 At the steady state, the rate of production of CO2 equals the net rate at which it is exhaled from the body, which (assuming no CO2 in the ambient air) is the product of the alveolar ventilation and the end-tidal CO2 concentration.
 Because of this interrelationship, the set of possible steady states forms a hyperbola: